 Senate Bill 268

-- February 13: The House Judiciary Committee held a public hearing.
+- February 13: The Senate Judiciary Committee held a public hearing.
 Nearly 1800 advocates signed in to oppose the bill, and only 113 showed their support.

 - March 19: The committee held an executive session and voted "ought to pass with amendment" 3-2, meaning the majority supported the bill as well as amendment 1118s.